 - 1 clove, whole

-- 1/3 cup homemade or store-bought caramel sauce
+- ⅓ a cup of homemade or store bought caramel sauce

-Wash apples and orange.
-Chop apples into quarters (you can leave the stems/seeds etc.) Add them to the slow cooker along with the whole orange.
-Add water, cinnamon sticks, nutmeg, clove and allspice.
+- Add in water, cinnamon sticks, nutmeg, clove, and allspice.
 Cook on low for 6-8 hours or on high for 3-4 hours.

-Use a fine mesh strainer to strain the contents into a large heat-proof pitcher.
+- Once done, use a fine mesh strainer to strain the contents into a heat-proof pitcher.
 Stir in brown sugar and caramel sauce and stir to dissolve.
-Serve warm with fresh whipped cream and caramel sauce drizzled on top.
-Refrigerate leftovers for 5-6 days.
-Rewarm to serve.

 Honey Rum Marshmallows

 - 1 cup of honey

 - 3 envelopes of gelatin